alexkahn/twitter-term-count/README.md

   process  -- Get a term count with the top 10 terms
 ```

-If you don't have a file called ```out.json``` then it will do data collection for you, assuming you have environment variables that hold your Twitter API credentials.
+If you don't have a file called ```out.json``` you can copy the sample data with ```cp out.json.example``` or, if you want to take a quick break, collect some data with your Twitter API credentials.
+The `process` script assumes you have environment variables that hold your Twitter API credentials, you can ```cp env.sh.template env.sh``` and enter your API keys/tokens/secrets there.
+All you'll need to do is ```source env.sh``` and you're good to go.

 If you do have a file of tweet data, then it will just run the processing script against it and you'll be looking at a shiny table of results in no time at all.

 ## Details